Long Island: Bus Service

 A Suffolk Transit bus carries and bicycle while heading south down Route 110 towards Amityville.

-The Hampstead Transit Center is an indoor facility for customers switching between bus routes and the Rail Road.
+The Hempstead Transit Center is an indoor facility for customers switching between bus routes and the Rail Road.
 Restrooms, vending machines and related facilities offer a superior waiting experience.
 It also makes it easy and convenient to zoom all over the Island and on to Manhattan with short travel times and affordable ticket prices.
 If you have questions or clarifications regarding Long Island Bus, a Travel Information Service comes into help which operates in both English and Spanish on 516-228-4000 between 7 am and 5 pm everyday except Sundays.
 It is easy to get information on routes and fares.
+Suffolk County Transit contracts additional routes to private contractors such as Hampton Jitney.